 - It allows the Library to track usage of subscription-based resources, which is one of the elements considered as part of its renewal decisions.

 - Step 1: Access an electronic book in the Library Catalogue.

-- Step 2: Under the item’s "Details,” click on “Export” to locate the "Permalink" URL.
+- Step 2: Under "Send to," click on "Permalink" to locate the permalink URL.

 - Step 3: Copy the "Permalink" URL.
 This provides a permanent link to the record in the Library Catalogue, from which users may connect to the full-text e-book.

 Note: Due to licensing limitations, vendors may restrict the number of concurrent users of an e-book at a given time.

 - Step 1: Find the full-text article in electronic format.

 - Step 2: Identify a persistent link that you can use.
 See Choosing a Persistent Link below.